-A dataset consisting of 4,364 individual milk spectra from individual cows was collected between 69 May and August in 2015, 2016 and 2017 [O'Callaghan et al., 2016].
-The samples were from Hol-70 stein Friesian cows with different parity from Irish Dairy Research Herd in Teagasc Moorepark, 71 Fermoy, Co.
+A dataset consisting of 4,364 individual milk spectra from 120 cows was collected between May and August in 2015, 2016 and 2017 [O'Callaghan et al., 2016].
+The samples were from Holstein Friesian cows with different parity from Irish Dairy Research Herd in Teagasc Moorepark, Fermoy, Co.
 Cork.
-Three dietary groups were evaluated with 54 cows being assigned to a di-72 etary group each year.
-The three diet treatments were grass (GRS) which consisted of perennial 73 ryegrass only, clover (CLV) which consisted of perennial ryegrass with 20% annual clover sward, 74 and total mixed ration (TMR) where cows were fed grass silage, maize silage and concentrates 75 while being maintained indoors for the full season.
-Milk samples were collected in the morning 76 (AM) and evening (PM) milking session; subsequently AM+PM samples were pooled and anal-77 ysed weekly using Pro-FOSS FT6000 (FOSS).
-The output spectrum contained a total of 1060 78 transmittance data points in the range from 925 cm-1 to 5,000 cm-1.
-79 The dataset was divided into training (3275 spectra) and test (1089 spectra) data; for the 80 latter only spectral (i.e., independent variables) information was provided, while diet information, to be used as a classification (i.e., dependent) variable, was available for the training set.
+Three dietary groups were evaluated with 54 cows being assigned to each dietary group each year.
+The three diet treatments were grass (GRS) which consisted of perennial ryegrass only, clover (CLV) which consisted of perennial ryegrass with 20% annual clover sward, and total mixed ration (TMR) where cows were fed grass silage, maize silage and concentrates while being maintained indoors for the full season.
+Milk samples were collected in the morning (AM) and evening (PM) milking session; subsequently AM+PM samples were pooled and analysed weekly using Pro-FOSS FT6000 (FOSS).
+A total of 1060 transmittance data points in the region from 925 cm-1 to 5,000 cm-1 were collected.

+The dataset was divided into training (3275 spectra) and test (1089 spectra) data; for the latter only spectral information was provided, while diet information, to be used as a classification variable, was available for the training set.
 The training data included 1094 spectra for GRS, 1120 spectra from CLV and 1061 spectra for TMR.
 There were no missing values in the training or test set.
 The specific information about the wavenumbers had not been shared with the participants.

 The three dietary groups were carefully selected based on their characteristics.
-As described by Frizzarin et al. [2021b], pasture-based diets are easily discriminated from TMR diets, while 88 discriminating between GRS and CLV diets is much more difficult due to the similarities in the sward composition resulting in similar milk composition.
-However, with the increased pressure to reduce fertilizer use, and the introduction of multi-species swards, the development of a robust

-91 discriminant model for classifying milk spectra based on diet is of paramount importance.
+As described by Frizzarin et al. [2021b], pasture-based diets are easily discriminated from TMR diets, while discriminating between GRS and CLV diets is much more difficult due to the similarities in the sward composition resulting in similar milk composition.
+However, with the increased pressure to reduce fertilizer use, and the introduction of multi-species swards, the development of a robust discriminant model for classifying milk spectra based on diet is of paramount importance.

 After the analysis, the participants submitted their predicted values for the test dataset and a short explanation of the methodology used.
-The best methods were selected based on the accuracy of the predictions for the test dataset.
+The best methods were selected based on the novelty of the contribution and on the accuracy of the predictions for the test dataset.
 The accuracy was calculated as the proportion of the correctly classified samples divided by the total number of samples in the test dataset.

-96 3 Modelling approaches and results
+3 Modelling approaches and results

-The data were analyzed following different modelling strategies, focusing both on methods that considered spectral proximity of the wavelengths and on methods that do not.
-All the analyses have been mainly conducted using Python libraries pandas, sklearn, sktime and matplotbib [see Pedregosa et al., 2011, and references therein].
-The open source code is available at https: //github.com/mlgig/vistamilk_diet_challenge and readers can refer to it for the specific details about the implementation of all the methods outlined in this Section.
+The data were analyzed following different modelling strategies, focusing both on methods that considered the ordering of the wavelengths and on methods that do not.
+All the analyses have been mainly conducted using Python libraries pandas, sklearn, sktime and matplotbib [see Pedregosa et al., 2011, and references therein]: the code is available at https://github.com/mlgig/vistamilk_diet_challenge.

 As a first step, some descriptive statistics were computed, and the outliers have been removed, following both the recommendations given prior to the competition and a visual inspection of the data.
 In the subsequent step, the labeled dataset was split according to a 3-fold cross-validation (3CV) strategy.
-Therefore, the best model was selected based on cross-validation accuracy, and then trained on the full training set and used to perform prediction on the provided unlabeled
+Therefore, the best model was selected based on cross-validation accuracy, and then trained on the full training set and used to perform prediction on the provided unlabeled test set.

-109 test set.

-110 In order to predict the diet, the following classification strategies were considered:
+In order to predict the diet, the following classification strategies were considered: